Rishabh42/CineMatch/assignment/assignement-1/Report.md

 - **Notion's Investors or Owner**
 	- Financial interest in Notion
 - **Notion's Employee (Developers, designers, marketers,...)**
-	- Create and sell Notion
+	- Develop and market Notion
 - **Stakeholders of product/business made by a Notion's user**
 	- Documentation of the product made with Notion (for example a PDF generated with Notion)
 	- Website or portfolio made with Notion